priyanshisharma/stree/README.md

 # Stree

-<p>Stree is a initiavtive to raise awareness about breast cancer among women, easing the process of diagnosis of breast cancer by the doctors.
+<p>Stree is an initiavtive to raise awareness about breast cancer among women, easing the process of diagnosis of breast cancer by the doctors.
 Official submission for Hack Nagpur 2020 Hackathon.</p>
 <p align="center">
     <img src="./assets/images/Stree_logo.png" alt="Logo" width="300">
   </a>